fccoelho/gillespie-direct/README.md

-# gillespie-direct
+# gillespyx
-Implementation of the gillespie direct method (SSA) for simulating stochastic differential equations as a markov process.
+Implementation of the [Gillespie direct method (SSA)](https://en.wikipedia.org/wiki/Gillespie_algorithm) in Cython, for simulating stochastic differential equations as a markov process.